hmusaddiquie27/FacebookAccountKit/README.md

 # cordova-plugin-facebook-account-kit

-> Use Facebook Account Kit Login in Apache Cordova projects in iOS & Android
+> Use Facebook Account Kit Login in Apache Cordova projects in iOS & Android.
+Now with background colors customization also available.

 ## Command